To understand why it’s so easy to use “Latin,” or Ballet, feet when we dance, one only has to look at a chair.

 Foot position and body flight

-In many of the Standard dances, we swing one foot past the other.
+In many of the Ballroom dances, we swing one foot past the other.
 For example, in a Waltz Natural Turn the moving foot swings past the standing leg to create the dynamic energy required for a beautiful turn.
 If the standing foot isn’t positioned in the optimal way, it can both inhibit the momentum of this swinging action and have no power left for the next action to take place.
 Even as the moving foot swings by, the standing foot begins to swivel so that by the end of the swing both feet are aligned to point in the same direction.
 As they close, both feet continue to remain aligned even as they complete the turn.

 Not only does this matching alignment look beautiful but it provides the most efficient position for every action that the feet need to take.